-If the proposal is found to be satisfactory, the dissertation committee signs the Dissertation Oral Proposal Hearing Report (see Appendix G) listing the dissertation proposal title, the dissertation committee, and the date the committee met with the student.
-The proposal is then sent to the PhD

-Program in Nursing chairperson and program coordinator, along with the signed form for final approval.
+If the proposal is found to be satisfactory, the dissertation committee signs the Dissertation Oral Proposal Hearing Report (see Appendix F).
+The proposal is then sent to the chairperson of the PhD Department in Nursing and the program coordinator with the signed form for final approval.
 If the proposal is found to be unsatisfactory, the committee will make recommendations to revise the proposal.
 By agreement of the dissertation committee, the revised proposal is to be submitted either to the committee chair or to the entire committee to assess satisfactory revision of the proposal.
 In addition, the committee can recommend a review and decision by the committee chair alone, by the committee chair and two committee members or review of the proposal and another oral hearing.
-If the revision is not satisfactory, the dissertation committee chair and Chairperson of the Doctoral Program in Nursing will meet to decide the student's future status in the program.
-If the proposal is deemed unsatisfactory on the second review, the student is dismissed from the program.
+If the revision is not satisfactory, the dissertation committee chair and chairperson of the PhD in Nursing Department will meet to decide the student's future status in the program.
+If the proposal is deemed unsatisfactory on the second review, the student will be dismissed from the program.

-All proposals, regardless of method must be submitted to the Pace University IRB and any other applicable IRB as determined by the location of the proposed research.
+All proposals, regardless of method, must be submitted to the Pace University IRB and any other applicable IRB as determined by the location of the proposed research.
 The student is required to follow all IRB regulations and guidance.
 IRB approval must be obtained prior to the beginning of the dissertation study and ongoing compliance must be maintained throughout the duration of the dissertation study.
 Failure to adhere to the conditions of the IRB approval will constitute a violation of the academic integrity policy.